+7-24-1 Discharging Firearms

+7-24-2 Missiles

-- 7-24-1 Discharging Firearms - 7-24-2 Missiles - 7-24-3 Carrying of Weapons - 7-24-4 Peace Officers Exception - 7-24-5 Bow Hunting Deer Exception - 7-24-1 Discharging Firearms.
+7-24-3 Carrying of Weapons

+7-24-4 Peace Officers - Exception

+7-24-5 Bow Hunting Deer - Exception

+- 7-24-1 Discharging Firearms.
 It shall be unlawful for any person to discharge any firearm, B.B. gun, pellet gun, bow and arrow, sling shot, or any other device which discharges a projectile, within the Corporate Limits of the City of Muscatine, except on a recognized target range. - 7-24-2 Missiles.
 It shall be unlawful for any person to throw any missile upon any street, alley, or public place, or to shoot any bow and arrow, B.B. gun, pellet gun, sling shot, or any other device which discharges a projectile so that said projectile crosses a public street, alley, public place, or real property boundary. - 7-24-3 Carrying of Weapons.
 It shall be unlawful for any person to carry or display any weapon, loaded or unloaded, in a threatening manner, real or implied, on any street, alley, public place, or private property. - 7-24-4 Peace Officers Exception.
 Nothing in this Chapter shall be construed to prevent peace officers from using their weapons in the performance of their duties. - 7-24-5 Bow Hunting Deer Exception.
-It shall not be deemed a violation of this chapter to use a bow and arrow to hunt deer on parcels of two (2) acres or more with the following conditions:
+It shall not be deemed a violation of this chapter to use a bow and arrow to hunt deer on parcels of three (3) acres or more zoned agricultural or classified as agricultural by the Muscatine County Assessor or on parcels of ten (10) acres or larger that are neither zoned as agricultural or classified as agricultural by the Muscatine County Assessor with the following conditions: